sonuengineer/DataStucture-in-Js/136-single-number/README.md

 	<li><code>-3 * 10<sup>4</sup> &lt;= nums[i] &lt;= 3 * 10<sup>4</sup></code></li>
 	<li>Each element in the array appears twice except for one element which appears only once.</li>
 </ul>

+<h1>##Approach </h1>
+using Xor , Xor of same number is 0 so we can easliy get that unique number itrating through all element is array  .